inrupt/docs-pod-browser/source/faq.rst

 How do I navigate to another Pod?
 =================================

-If you need to browse another Pod (or even a Containter in your own Pod), you can navigate directly there by entering the Pod (or Container) URI.
+To browse another Pod (or even a different Container in your own Pod), you can navigate there directly by entering the Pod (or Container) URI.

 #.
 In PodBrowser, click the current :guilabel:`Pod` identifier link (just below the application logo).